boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 ### Image

 The `image` section allows you to configure the image data for each KPI card or records.
-The image data may be the direct URL for the records or contains a part of the URL.
+The image data may be the direct URL for the records or contain a part of the URL.

 #### Direct URL